 The Facial Action Coding System (FACS) refers to a set of facial muscle movements that correspond to a displayed emotion.
 Originally created by Carl-Herman Hjortsjö with 23 facial motion units in 1970, it was subsequently developed further by Paul Ekman, and Wallace Friesen.
 The FACS as we know it today was first published in 1978, but was substantially updated in 2002.

 Using FACS, we are able to determine the displayed emotion of a participant.
-This is currently the only available technique for assessing emotions in real-time.
+This analysis of facial expressions is one of very few techniques available for assessing emotions in real-time (fEMG is another option).
 Other measures, such as interviews and psychometric tests, must be completed after a stimulus has been presented.
 This delay ultimately adds another barrier to measuring how a participant truly feels in direct response to a stimulus.

-For a long time, and still in some cases today, researchers have been limited to manually coding video recordings of participants according to the action units described by the FACS.
-This is now much more likely to be carried out automatically, using software such as iMotions.
+Researchers have for a long time been limited to manually coding video recordings of participants according to the action units described by the FACS.
+This process is now possible to complete with automatic facial expression analysis, using tools such as Affectiva.
 This saves vast amounts of time and money, as scoring no longer requires analysis of each frame by a trained researcher – the software simply does the work for you.

 Below we have listed the major action units that are used to determine emotions.
 Roll your mouse over the image to start the movement!
 Below the action units we have also listed the combinations of action units that are determined as a specific emotion.